 When was the last major decision you made?
 Do you pray for a mulligan?
-Many over the years have asked me if it was wise to get involved in offering translation-localization services, a very competitive service business that is viewed by many as an archaic commodity industry.
+Many over the years have asked me if it was wise to join the translation and localization industry.
+It is a very competitive service business that many view as an archaic commodity industry.
 Last month, GlobalVision completed 15 years in business and I have given them the same answer year after year without missing a heartbeat.
 Here is why…

 Our clients also are top notch people!
-They are educated, professional and courteous, yet they continuously challenge us, raising the bar by demanding higher quality, faster deliveries and keeping costs in check.
+They are well educated, professional and courteous.
+Yet they continuously challenge us, raising the bar by demanding higher quality, faster deliveries and keeping costs in check.
 I have formed cherished lifetime friendships with many of them.

-The Technology.
 Most people I talk to do not realize how involved translation-localization services can be with technology.
 They think that translation is a 3000 year old profession that cannot leverage much technology.
 They are so mistaken!
-Technical problems that the translation-localization service industry faces are huge and our industry is barely scratching the surface.
+Technical problems that the translation-localization service industry faces are huge.
+Our industry is barely scratching the surface.
 If you are a technology enthusiast at heart, this industry offers enough challenges to keep you busy an entire life span.

-Yes we’ve made mistakes along the way, but getting involved in the translation-localization industry was not one of them.
-As a matter of fact, it was one of the best decisions I made.
-I look forward to many more years of making new clients, working with new partners, and bettering our technology, solution and offering.
+Yes we’ve made mistakes along the way, but being part of the translation-localization industry was not one of them.
+As a matter of fact, it was one of the best decisions I’ve made.
+I look forward to many more years of making new clients, working with new suppliers, and bettering our technology, solution and offering.

 On behalf of all our staff at GlobalVision, thank you to everyone that made our terrific success in the past 15 years a jubilant reality!